Local Dev with Render Workflows

 In application code

 You can configure your locally running apps to point to your local task server when triggering task runs.
-How you do this depends on whether your app uses the Workflows SDK or the Render API:
+How you do this depends on whether your app uses the Render SDK or the Render API:

 If your app uses the Render API directly to run tasks, swap out the base URL you use for task-related endpoints with your local task server's URL.